 Interviewed staff confirmed their first responder responsibilities including protecting the evidence until the State Police arrive on the scene.
+They all were concerned about separating the victim from the abuser and getting him to a safe place and with additional prompting acknowledged their important role in protecting the evidence.

-Standard 115.222 Policies to ensure referrals of allegations for investigations
+Standard 115.222 Policies to ensure referrals of allegations for investigations recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action)
+- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

 Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
 This discussion must also include corrective action recommendations where the facility does not meet standard.
-These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.
+These